bleaktwig/yuadrem-wiki/docs/index.md

 Over time, jantherlin developed into most of the languages spoken in Yuadrem.
 The largest branch of these is the avshenesian family.
 Originally spoken in the Seven Principates, it spread wide into the continent, only for the languages to coalesce again into the Fesh Peninsula.
 The avshenesian apomantic system<!-- TODO.
 Link. --> started from the mother language of the family, which is usually used by the commons due to its simplicity.

 * **Frisian** was the language spoken in the peninsula before The Penance, and remains the most common language in the region.
 It is currently spoken in the sumis of Fremit, Ushpavam, Vamerit, and Xarxage, as well as in the Holy Nation of Ushpavam and the Nation of Meritan.
 A dialect of old Avshenesian, very similar to Frisian, is also spoken by the chiefdoms of Raraspan and Dzarog, as well as by the Ketepi people.
-* **Shanise** is the main language spoken in the Northern Territories, and it branched out from Avshenese in the thulkrakan side of the ird diaspora.
+* **Shanise** is the main language spoken in the Northern Territories, and it branched out from Avshenese in the thulkrakan side of the [Ird Diaspora](history.md#war-of-spring).
 As of 802 A.S., it is only spoken in the Nation of Gronselar.
 Shanise is the basis for the gronselarian apomantic system<!-- TODO.
 Link. -->
 * **Voskian** is a family of languages that developed north of the [Zoedrem desert](geography/westlands.md#zoedrem), with the dispersion of the Bughna people in the northern bughna migration.
 It is not currently spoken in any nation, but the family is very common in the six thousand tribes and the peoples of Saefel.
 * **Beash Speech** is an artificial language developed in Voskferm, a now dead nation.
 The language was developed to communicate with the highly intelligent Anthutes<!-- TODO.
 Link. -->.
 It is now used by merchants and travelers to ride these creatures across the sumis of the Fesh Peninsula.

 #### Harualian Family
-Some time before the avshenesian family sprouted from Jantherlin, the harualian family started taking shape after the hairusse, qulbaban, and dratlean sides of the ird diaspora.
+Some time before the avshenesian family sprouted from Jantherlin, the harualian family started taking shape after the hairusse, qulbaban, and dratlean sides of the [Ird Diaspora](history.md#war-of-spring).
 While there were many harualian languages existed in the old world, only two survived The Penance.

 * **Qualinese** was the main language spoken in the Jenkashian empire.
 While the empire was lost to nix, some of its people migrated to the Fesh Peninsula.
 The language is now spoken by the Puneui People and is the second most common language in the sumi of Fremit.
 * **Zsekian** was the language of the Hulnar empire.
 Very few native speakers remain in the modern world, but the language still sees some use in the chiefdoms of Raraspan and Dzarog, as well as by the Ketepi people.